 Another really awesome perk as it has antimicrobial iodine protection built into the plastic.
 This box prevents odors from lingering inside of the plastic itself so you can breathe easier after every cleaning.
 If you don’t have an available corner, you might not need this particular design.

 If you’re just getting started with the process, the Kitty’s Wonderbox Disposable Litterbox might work out for your needs.
 You can recycle them when all is said and done.
 They are low enough that your kitten can hop in and out.
 Once your cat fills the box to capacity, you can pitch the whole thing—guilt-free.

 The litter pan is designed for ultimate airflow, keeping everything fresh and sanitary.
 The litter pan itself is entirely biodegradable.
-If you were going to sit in a more eco-friendly way of doing things, you might want to fill it with biodegradable litter as well, such as paper pellet litter.
+If you want a more eco-friendly way of doing things, you might want to fill it with biodegradable litter as well, such as paper pellet litter.

 Each box lasts a few weeks apiece with daily cleaning.
-These selections are perfect for outings, trips, and those little kittens were just learning the ropes.
+These selections are perfect for outings, trips, and those little kittens that are just learning the ropes.
 Of course, this disposable factor is a temporary solution until your kitty gets the concept.
 Replacements can get pricey otherwise.

 6. Iris USA Pne-500H Cat Litter Box